HilscherAutomation/netPI-netx-ethernet-lan/README.md

 Login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as user root.

-Use a command e.g. `ip add show` to list all available network interfaces.
-You will recognize the additional netX network interface named `cifx0` next to standard `eth0`.
+Use a command e.g. `ip addr show` to list all available network interfaces.
+You will recognize the additional netX network interface named `cifx0` next to the standard Ethernet interface `eth0`.

-At runtime you find the dynamically created (depending on the environment variables) `cifx0` Ethernet configuration file at `/etc/network/interfaces.d/cifx0`.
-If no variables have been defined at all a static ip address 192.168.253.1 is configured.
-The file follows the [NetworkConfiguration](https://wiki.debian.org/NetworkConfiguration) specification.
-If online changes in the file are made make sure you deleted the running `cifx0` Ethernet setup with a command e.g. `ip add del x.x.x.x/x dev cifx0` before you restart the networking server after your file modifications with `/etc/init.d/networking restart`.
-Else the interface is assigned a secondary, third ... parallel setup to.
+Depending on the given environment variables the `cifx0` Ethernet configuration is set by the container's entrypoint script `entrypoint.sh` using the command `ip`.
+If the variable IP_ADDRESS has not been defined a static ip address 192.168.253.1 at subnet 255.255.255.0 is configured.

-#### Limitation
+#### Limitations

-The `cifx0` interface does not support Ethernet package reception of type multicast.
+The `cifx0` interface DOES NOT support Ethernet package reception of type multicast.

 Servicing the `cifx0` interface is only possible in the container it was created.
-It is not available to the Docker host or to any other containers started.
+Even if you have started the container in network mode `host`.

 Since netX network controller is a single resource a `cifx0` interface can only be created once (in one container) at a time on netPI.